ahungry/cl-protobufs/cl-protobufs.rst

   proto:define-service (type (&key name                         [Macro]
                                    options documentation)
-                        &body rpc-specs)
+                        &body method-specs)

-Defines a Protobufs service named *type* and corresponding Lisp defgenerics for all its RPCs.
+Defines a Protobufs service named *type* and corresponding Lisp defgenerics for all its methods.
 If *name* is not supplied, the Protobufs name of the enum is the camel-cased rendition of *type*; otherwise the Protobufs name is the string *name*.